Last updated on December 10, 2024

 Is Jump In!
 Good for Building Your Collection?

 In a certain way, yes, Jump In! is good for building your collection.
 Especially for players that aren’t fond of drafting.
-Once you know which cards you’re in the market for it’s easier to get rare and mythic rare staples by playing Jump In! events than by buying booster packs.
+Once you know which cards you’re in the market for, rather than buy booster packs, play Jump In! since it's easier to get rares and stops you short of crafting mythic rare staples.

 Well, there’s always drafting and buying new packs!
 But these also come with disadvantages.

 For example, if I buy a pack on MTG Arena, I don’t know exactly what I’m getting.
 And I also need to choose a set.
-With more than 10 sets available, which one do I get?
+With the growing number of sets available from Amonkhet Remastered to the latest, which Arena booster do I get?

 Drafting is good when you know how to play Limited and have a good win rate (at least above 50%).
 When you have a high win rate in Limited, you start to chain these events for free and get the most bang for your buck.